mnrn/dotfiles/readme.md

 ## Overview

-I was exhausted from repeated environmental creation.
+I'm so exhausted repeated creating environment.
 So I decided to upload dotfiles to github.

 There are descriptions about vim and zsh, tmux settings.